 - Muscadet-Côtes de Grandlieu

 Winetraveler Tip: If you’re scouting wine from this region, premium producers label their wines with their vineyard or village designation.
 It’s best to look for wines labeled based on their specific village, as opposed to the entirety of the AOC.
 This ensures that you’re buying higher quality, more terroir-driven wines from the region.

 Located southeast of Orléans, Sancerre is a well known Loire Valley appellation.
 It’s positioned across from the other noteworthy appellation of Pouilly-Fumé on the left bank of the Loire River.

 Sancerre is best known for its Sauvignon Blanc production, with about 20% of the Loire’s Pinot Noir coming from the region as well.

-My personal favorite from the Loire, Pouilly-Fumé wines are some of the most sought-after dry white wines in the world.
+A Winetraveler personal favorite from the Loire, Pouilly-Fumé wines are some of the most sought-after dry white wines in the world.
 Since France tends to label their wines after their regions, more so than grape variety, Pouilly-Fumé is actually Sauvignon Blanc that only compares to its regional rival, Sancerre, just across the Loire River.
-It’s traditionally dry and exhibits citrus, mineral and tree fruit tones in addition to a gun-smoke aromatic nuance (Hence: Pouilly-Fumé).
+It’s traditionally dry wine and exhibits citrus, mineral and tree fruit tones in addition to a gun-smoke aromatic nuance (Hence: Pouilly-Fumé).

 Although Anjou wines are best described as wines produced not far from the city of Angers, due to its proximity to Saumur the appellations tend to be described as one.
 Anjou is probably best known as being one of the most diverse sub-appellations in the Loire given that its lack of a laser focus on a particular grape variety might be its most noteworthy quality.
 Anjou dabbles in everything.
 From dry Chenin Blanc, to botrytis-infused sweet wine and Rosé, Ajou serves as a broad example of the potential styles of wine that can exist throughout the Loire Valley.